 Mikuni, Fukui Prefecture

 One of the largest festivals in the Hokuriku region.
-Features a parade of unique festival floats each decorated with ornately decorated, giant effigies of famous samurai warriors.
+Features a parade unique festival floats each decorated with ornately decorated, giant effigies of famous samurai warriors.

 Aioi Peiron Festival